Are you considering buying a Spanish property?

 - The seller’s Deed, which is ESCRITURA PUBLICA, and a report from the Land Registration office called NOTA SIMPLE.
 Those documents will inform you about who is the owner of the property and also if there is charges or embargos on the property.

-- Before purchasing the property you need to make sure that COUNCIL TAX ( called IBI) has been paid by the vendor.
+- Before purchasing the property you need to make sure that the vendor has paid the COUNCIL TAX ( called IBI).

 - Apply for a CATASTRAL CERTIFICATE, which will provide you with the exact boundaries and square metres of area.